Africa

 Day 5

-At the end of the day enjoy a magical sunset at Kari Viewpoint, one of the highest points in the Salt Mountains.
+At the end of the day enjoy a magical sunset at the Kari Viewpoint, one of the highest points in the Salt Mountains.
 Seeing the colours of the hills changing as the sun sets, will be a memory that will last a lifetime.

 Day 6